TO BRING WILDLIFE INTO YOUR GARDEN

 Living in the centre of London does not subdue our garden birds.
-At times when there is complete silence in the garden, birdsong seems to hang in the air.
-We know many of the singers, but hear other, unknown warblers as well.
+At times of complete silence in the garden, birdsong seems to hang in the air.
+Many of the singers are familiar, but there are unknown warblers as well.
 They provide the soundtrack to many of our videos.

-The Crow’s cawing blasts can dominate a video.
-The Wren makes a clicking, ticking sound – its song is louder than one would expect from so small a bird.
+The tiny Wren makes a clicking, ticking sound; it has a song surprisingly loud for so small a bird.
+The Crow’s raucous cawing blasts can dominate a video.
 Robin & Blackbird sing a melodic song.
-Starlings chatter & buzz and click.
-One had a mobile phone ring in its repertoire – another made the sound of a baby’s dummy being sucked.
+Starlings chatter, buzz & click.
+One has a mobile phone ring in its repertoire – another makes the sound of a baby’s dummy being sucked.

 Go to the drop-down menu under Garden for Living with North London Wildlife/Squirrels to see our best vids.

 On Arsenal Matchdays, singing & chanting fill the air, moving down the street in waves of sound just discernable from the garden.
 Sirens on nearby roads are muffled.
 Police horses’ hooves on the tarmac can only be heard from inside the house, not from the garden.
-Until 2006 we heard testing of the PA system before a Matchday, with Dean Martin and other favourites, from Highbury Stadium over the road.
+Until the move to the new stadium in 2006, we heard testing of the PA system before a Matchday, with Dean Martin and other favourites, from Highbury Stadium over the road.
 There was a Matchday buzz of fans arriving, & the roar and seismic stamping of feet celebrating any Arsenal goal.